redwoodjs/payments/README.md

     `yarn rw-dev`

     What you should be able to do:
-    - Make one time purchase via Stripe Checkout using dummy data in api side by clicking checkout button in dropdown ( `<CartDropDown/>` )
+    - Make one time purchase via Stripe Checkout using dummy data in api side by clicking checkout button in StripeCartPage ([localhost:8910/stripe-cart](http://localhost:8910/stripe-cart))
     - Watch for webhooks in terminal
     - See success or cancel status in location bar after checkout
-    - Play around in 'functions/createCheckoutSession'
+    - See the session object in console after successful payment

 ## Get Involved